aufau/SaberMod/README.rst

 mode [mode]
   Switch to one of admin-defined game modes.

-nk [mode]
+nk
-  No Kick. `mode` can be 1 - no dmg, 2 - no knockback, 3 - no kicking.
+  No Kick.
+Disables kicking completely and turns on friendly fire.

 wk
-  With Kick - default JK2 rules.
+  With Kick.
+Kicking mechanics depends on `g_kickMethod` value.
+Also turns off friendly fire.

 poll <question>
   Ask an arbitrary question to players.